pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 ## Dependancies

-You need to install the 2 following libraries :
+You need to install the 2 following python modules :

 - crayons
 - ijson